Somerville Conservation Commission Meeting

 The Commission reviews and approves applications for activities that near the waterfront areas of Somerville including the Alewife Brook and the Mystic River.
 The Commission has jurisdiction over activities within 100 feet of a wetland, 25 feet of a river as well as activities outside those boundaries that impact the wetland resources.
 The Commission has authority to issue enforcement orders when activities violate the wetland and river protection laws.
 The Commission works closely with the Mayor's Office of Strategic Planning and Community Development which provides a part-time Conservation Agent to assist with the Commission's mission.
 The Commission receives wetland permit fees to assist with the review of applications and can also hire consultants at the expense of applicants to assist with the review.

 The Commission initiated and oversees the City's Community Garden program.
 The Commission helps establish new gardens, hires a city-wide garden coordinator and establishes policies for the gardens.
-Currently, the City has 11 active gardens and plans to establish at least two more.
+Currently, the City has 11 active gardens.
 The Commission administers the Conservation Fund that can accept donations for the assistance with gardens and plantings in the City.

 The Commission provides advice and support to OSPCD in open space planning efforts related to parks, community gardens, and other recreational areas within the City.